pwin/owlready2/doc/properties.rst

 Obtaining indirect relations (considering subproperty, transitivity, etc)
 -------------------------------------------------------------------------

-The .indirect() method can be used to obtain a generator over all indirectly related entities.
+Property name can be prefixed by "INDIRECT_" to obtain all indirectly related entities.
 It takes into account:

- * subproperties,
+ * transitive, symmetric and reflexive properties,
- * transitive properties,
+ * property inheritance (i.e. subproperties),
- * symmetric properties,
+ * classes of an individual (i.e. values asserted at the class level),
- * reflexive properties.
+ * class inheritance (i.e. parent classes).

 ::